 Also Read:- Famous Fort in Varanasi

-Shivaratri Celebration in Varanasi
+Maha Shivaratri Celebration in Varanasi

 Nag Nathaiya in Varanasi

-Nag Nathaiya is a celebration held in Varanasi, India’s holiest city.
-It is a one-of-a-kind and beautiful event devoted to Lord Krishna that takes place every year in the month of Kartik (October-November), on the 14th day of the Hindu month’s dark fortnight.
+Nag Nathaiya is one of the unique festivals in Varanasi.
+It is a one-of-a-kind and beautiful event devoted to Lord Krishna that takes place every year in the month of Kartik (October-November), on the 14th day of the Hindu month’s dark fortnight.Â

 The celebration reenacts the well-known account of Lord Krishna defeating the serpent Kalia in the Yamuna River.
 The occasion is commemorated by erecting a massive effigy of the serpent and then reenacting the entire episode of Lord Krishna’s conquest of Kalia.
 The effigy is then carried in a magnificent procession to the Ganges, where it is drowned, symbolizing good triumphing over evil.

+The festival is a major tourist draw, attracting visitors from all across India and the world.
+It is a one-of-a-kind and colourful celebration that highlights Varanasi’s rich cultural diversity.
 The natural beauty that Kashi enjoys is not seen in any corner of the world.
 Tourism will get a boost if its marketing and display are done properly at the world level.
-With Kashi, the country, the state, and Kashi will become stronger economically as well as the glorious history of Kashi will reach the world level.
+With Kashi, the country, the state, and Kashi will become stronger economically as well and the glorious history of Kashi will reach the world level.

 These festivals are not just religious occasions, but also opportunities for cultural interchange and brotherhood, bringing people from all walks of life together in celebration.
 In this way, Varanasi’s festival celebrations highlight the city’s unique combination of and significant connection to its cultural traditions.